The Government of Alberta updated its COVID-19 restrictions as of November 24, which are in place.

 Faith communities are often significant aspects of people’s lives, and include intimate and close contact between members.
 This measure will help limit exposure at these activities, reducing outbreaks and protecting vulnerable members who attend.

 Regarding places of worship, the new measures include:

-In areas of enhanced status, for example Calgary and Edmonton (Enhanced status (purple) areas), a maximum of 1/3 normal attendance and held at normal location, including rental spaces like a community hall.
+In Alberta, a maximum of 15% fire capacity and held at normal location, including rental spaces like a community hall.

 For all areas throughout the entire Province of Alberta:

 - Two-metre physical distancing between households must be maintained

 - Hand-sanitizing at entrance/exit to church is required.

 - The faithful are required to sign-in upon entry for tracking purposes should someone present as COVID-19 positive.